GIScience/helios/README.md

 - [License](#license)

 ## Install
-The pre-built project is available [here](https://heibox.uni-heidelberg.de/f/06bb612921/?raw=1).
+The pre-built project is available [here](https://heibox.uni-heidelberg.de/f/06bb612921/?raw=1) with a test scene and survey.
 Note that for faster simulations **building the project is recommended**.

 To build the project, first install the dependencies, then compile the source code, and finally execute it.